fugolini/Portfolio/NewsScraper/README.md

 ## Overview

-A scraper that accesses that logs into the website of a well-known Italian newspaper, downloads the daily edition in PDF format, uploads it to an upload service, and finally emails it to a list of recipients through my personal gmail.
+A scraper that logs into the website of a well-known Italian newspaper, downloads the daily edition in PDF format, uploads it to an upload service, and finally emails it to a list of recipients through my personal gmail.
 The email will also include a list of the last six editions.
 The credentials (gmail token, newspaper website password and emails) are securely stored in a Fernet-encrypted file.
 The Fernet key is stored in a separate file.
 The address book is in json format, and so is the archive of editions.
 For robustness, the program preserves a timestamped log.
 Should anything fail, the log is sent to the sender of the email (my personal email).
 NOTE: A subscription is needed to download the newspaper.